zumbov2/swissparl/examples/ex5.md

 Before we can analyze our data with the NOMINATE scaling method, we have to convert it into an object of the class `rollcall`.
-For this we use the package `pscl`…this may takes a little getting used to.
+For this we use the package `pscl`…this may take a little getting used to.

 ``` r
 # Load Packages